top of page

 I sense you whispering, but your words are lost to the wind.

 It doesn’t matter.
 Every day you say the same.
-Every day you say the same.
+Every day you

 I cling onto your ankles – the sick baby I birthed in the night of terror.